ajain-us/NetflixSummaryExtensionWT/README.md

 This project is an extension for the Chrome web browser.
 It works when you are on Netflix in Google Chrome.
 This will NOT work for any app versions of Netflix.

 ## Functionality
 The "Summary" button will only summarize what has been viewed on the current account and will not spoil any future episodes or seasons.
-For movies, it will summarize up to the timestamp.
+For movies, it will summarize up to the current timestamp.
 If no progress has been made in the selected show or movie, a general summary will be generated spoiler free.

 The "Review" button will generate a review of the overall show/movie ending it with a rating out of 5.